ReverseAndBot/Snapchat-Bot/README.md

 &nbsp;

 > [!IMPORTANT]
-> Please follow us and also "star" and watch this repository to
+> Please follow us and also "star" and "watch" this repository to
 > - receive updates
 > - get notified about new modules and features
 > - not miss the release with limited customer slots (given to a new ***group of selected qualified customers***)